 This course is based on primary texts (articles, book chapters) to access the depth and complexity of economic anthropological thought, theory, and ethnography.
 All required readings will be available as PDF on blackboard.

 I have included two helpful economic anthropology readers (Hann/Hart + Wilk/Cliggert) in the introduction/first class session (and some chapters in the recommended readings).
-These readers provide an introduction to the field of economic anthropology, but they are not required to be purchased for this course.
+These readers provide an introduction to the field of economic anthropology.

 Course Format: